Some links in this post may be affiliate links

 Thereafter, water the orchid thoroughly and ensure that both the soil and the roots absorb all the water they need.
 Check out these orchid pots with a free slotted orchid pot liner on Amazon.

-Phalaenopsis Orchids (Moth Orchids) propagation can be done at the beginning of the growing season from keikis (baby orchids).
+Phalaenopsis Orchids (Moth Orchids) propagation is done at the beginning of the growing season from keikis (baby orchids).
 These orchids naturally produce "baby" orchids called "keiki" which normally appear on an old or new flower spike or at the base of the orchid.

 Keikis are identical copies of the parent plant.
 Keiki growth can be triggered by prolonged exposure to high temperature during the final phase of spike growth.

-Moth Orchids (Phalaenopsis Orchids) growing problems include black leaf tips, lack of blooms, mold, drooping leaves, leaf spots, discolored leaves, pests and diseases among others.
+Moth Orchids (Phalaenopsis Orchids) problems are lack of blooms, black leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Mold on the leaves in Moth Orchid is an indication of powdery mildew which is promoted by damp conditions coupled with poor air circulation.
+1. Powdery mildew which presents as mold on the leaves and flowers.
+It is promoted by damp conditions coupled with poor air circulation.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.